ElectronSz/now-github-starter/README.md

 # now-github-starter

-This is a simple project that makes a [static deployment](https://zeit.co/docs/deployment-types/static) to Now.
+This is a simple great project that makes a [static deployment](https://zeit.co/docs/deployment-types/static) to Now.

 If you added the [Now app](https://github.com/apps/now), upon